 This weekend: Fox & Pearl turns two, and is throwing a party to celebrate

-Another James Beard nominee, chef Vaughn Good, along with his wife and business partner Kristine Hull, can officially mark Fox & Pearl‘s (2143 Summit Street) second birthday this summer.
+Another James Beard nominee, chef Vaughn Good, along with his business partner Kristine Hull, can officially mark Fox & Pearl‘s (2143 Summit Street) second birthday this summer.
 They’ve definitely hit lots of peaks and valleys in those two years: the James Beard nod, Esquire Magazine picking the restaurant as one of its top ten in the country, and then COVID-19.
 The restaurant has fully embraced summer this year though, with lots of parking lot parties and the advent of Good’s sister project, Night Goat BBQ.

 This Sunday, July 25, it’s a birthday parking lot party with tacos, drinks, and a live DJ.
 The event begins at 5 p.m., and no tickets or reservations are required.
 Check out their menu below, and then go give them a mazel.